 Dr. Johnson established the Bone Marrow Transplant Program at St. Francis Regional Medical Center.
 He is the past-director of this transplant program, established for both autologous and allogeneic bone marrow transplants.
-Following an on-site inspection, this transplant program was approved for participation in the Southwest Oncology Group Research Bone Marrow Transplant Program.
-This was the first non-university hospital to receive approval.
+Following an on-site inspection, this transplant program was approved for participation in the Southwest Oncology Group Research Bone Marrow Transplant Program and became the first non-university hospital to receive approval.
+This program became the Blood and Marrow Transplant Center of Kansas.

-Dr. Johnson is also a Clinical Assistant Professor of Internal Medicine at the University Of Kansas School Of Medicine – Wichita.
+Dr. Johnson served as a Clinical Assistant Professor of Internal Medicine at the University Of Kansas School Of Medicine – Wichita.
 He is a fellow of the American College of Physicians, a member of the American Society of Clinical Oncology, the American Society of Hematology, the Southwest Oncology Group, and the National Surgical Adjuvant Breast and Bowel Project.
+After a 24-year career at CCK serving so many patients throughout the state and garnering great love and respect by his patients and staff alike, he retired to his home state of Wyoming with his wife where he takes care of the family ranch and still finds time to serve patients on a part-time basis in Scottsbluff, Nebraska.
+Although he no longer sees patients in our CCK offices, he will always remain a part of the CCK family and legacy.